John Scott Jr.

 John Scott Jr. (born December 15, 1975) is an American football coach and former player.
-He was most recently the defensive line coach for the Detroit Lions in 2023.
+He is the defensive line coach and Assistant Head coach for the Syracuse Orange.
 Scott played professionally for the Greensboro Prowlers of the AF2 and the Montreal Alouettes of the CFL before entering the collegiate coaching ranks.

 Playing career

 High school

 Scott played for Greer High School in Greer, South Carolina.
 He graduated in 1995 after playing on the 1994 state championship team.

 College

 Scott lettered at Western Carolina at the defensive end position for four years from 1995 to 1998.
 In 1997, Scott led all defensive linemen in tackles, and was a second team All-Southern Conference selection.
 Scott graduated with a Bachelor's degree in communications in 2000.

 Professional

 Following his graduation from Western Carolina, Scott played three years of professional football.
 From 2000 to 2001, Scott played for the Greensboro Prowlers of the Af2 league and was named the team's defensive player of the year in 2000.
 In 2003, Scott participated in preseason camp for the Canadian Football League's Montreal Alouettes.